Near record clarity, but speckled with a bloom that we are monitoring.

 When in doubt, stay out!

-The good news is that due to our clean up work, when the cyanobacteria’s supply of phosphorus runs out, the bloom will subside and sink to the bottom.
+The good news is that due to our clean up work we’ve reduced algae-feeding phosphorus out of the upper waters.
+When the cyanobacteria’s supply of runs out, the bloom will subside and sink to the bottom.

-Solitude Lake Solutions will help ensure that there is no excess phosphorus to feed the surface bloom with a second lilypad harvest, preventing decay and triggering regrowth that will soak up the plant food..
+Solitude Lake Solutions will return on Tuesday to help ensure that there is no excess phosphorus to feed the surface bloom.
+A second harvest will prevent the blooming lilypads from decaying, triggering regrowth that will soak up the plant food..
 We will also be removing algal mats on the south side of the pond.

 Peter Grand